-This is where the action is at ... and perfect for all weather.
+This is where the action is... and perfect for all weather.

 The word "Ghyll" simply means mountain stream.
-It involved the ascent or decent of a "Ghyll".
-This can include climbing or jumping from waterfalls, scrambling through pool of water or going down slides
+It involves the ascent or decent of a "Ghyll".
+This can include climbing or jumping from waterfalls, scrambling through pools of water or going down slides

-The Lake District is known for its it beautiful landscape, amazing scenery and of course its rain !
-Ghyll scrambling is the perfect all-weather activity and is our most popular activities, so it should be, its incredible amounts of fun and has some of the best adrenaline rushes your find anywhere in the Lake District
+The Lake District is known for its beautiful landscape, amazing scenery and of cause its rain !
+Ghyll scrambling is the perfect all-weather activity and is our most popular booked on adventure.
+So it should be, it is incredible amounts of fun and has some of the best adrenaline rushes your'll find anywhere in the Lake District

 Who can do it ?

 Anyone!
 This activity is ideal for families, stag or hen groups and individuals.

 How long does it take?

 It takes around 2-3 hours to "run" the Ghyll but we aren't in a rush so you can go back and do any section that you like again.